ejexit-hub/docs/docs/product-training/processors.md

 - **Core Count:** More cores allow efficient multitasking and enhanced performance.
 - **Clock Speed:** Measured in GHz; higher speeds enable faster processing.
 - **Cache Size:** Temporary storage for rapid data access; larger caches improve performance.
+- **Socket Type:** The physical interface that mates the CPU to the motherboard; matching socket types are essential for hardware compatibility and future upgrade options.

 :::